wp-plugins/frontier-post/readme.txt

 * Added cashing of lists in add/edit form
 * New list layout: List (as before) / Exerpt / Full Post
 * Warning message for empty title & content made more visible.
+* Default category is not prefilled, but set on save if no category has been selected.

 = 3.5.6 =
 * Fixed single select for categories (wp_dropdown_categories(): selected input integer instead of array of integers)